Denise And Michael Kellen Foundation Inc

 Getting on Their Radar

-The foundation's giving patterns suggest grants are made to organizations where the trustees have direct involvement or personal connection.
+The foundation's giving patterns suggest grants are made to organisations where the trustees have direct involvement or personal connection.
 Specific pathways that have led to funding include:

 Rockefeller University Collaboration: The foundation supplements the Anna-Maria and Stephen Kellen Foundation's major gifts to Rockefeller University, particularly the Women's Entrepreneurship Fund.

-Women in Science and Entrepreneurship: Organizations that align with Denise's documented passion for "highlighting and solving the roadblocks for women in the Sciences" may align with funding priorities.
+Women in Science and Entrepreneurship: Organisations that align with Denise's documented passion for "highlighting and solving the roadblocks for women in the Sciences" may align with funding priorities.

 Decision Timeline

 Not publicly disclosed.
-As grants are made to preselected organizations, there is no standard application-to-decision timeline.
+As grants are made to preselected organisations, there is no standard application-to-decision timeline.

 Success Rates